jvlflame/Rename-JAV-files-javlibrary/README.md

 **.PARAMETER** FileSize [Required]

 &nbsp;&nbsp;&nbsp;&nbsp;Specifies the minimum filesize of video files to search in Megabytes (MB).
-I recommend 250+ to ignore all the trash/unneeded files.
+I recommend at least 250.

 ## Examples
 **Example 1** Rename all files recursively in path C:\Downloads\ with filesize greater than 500MB.
 Write log to C:\Downloads\RenameLog.txt.